17 Foods that Cause Bad Dreams

 For the study, 396 students at a Canadian university were polled on their diet and dream quality, daily for two weeks.
 The questions that they answered delved into diet habits, psychological function, overall health, sleep, and dream habits.
 After sorting through their responses, the researchers were able to drum up a targeted list of foods that cause nightmares.
 You know, the kinds of dreams that wake you up, mess with your sleep cycle, and ultimately, spike your cortisol levels enough to cause weight gain.

 To help you keep the Boogeyman—and excess belly fat—at bay, we dug into the study data to uncover the foods that are most likely to give you nightmares.
-Kick them to the curb and while you’re at it, read up on these 30 Things to Do 30 Minutes Before Bed to Lose Weight get even more out of your nightly slumber!
+Kick them to the curb and while you're at it, read up on these things to do before bed to lose weight get even more out of your nightly slumber!

 Sure, dairy contains tryptophan, which serves as a precursor for the sleep-inducing hormone serotonin, but study participants who consumed dairy products (like cheese!) before bed were more likely to report unsavory dreams.
 Sounds like a great reason to ditch the caloric late night pizza if you ask us.

 According to the study, students who ate spicy foods before bed had a hard time falling asleep and staying asleep.
 They also reported having stressful dreams.
-The reason: Spicy foods alter the body’s temperature, which according to the study, alters dream formations during the REM (rapid eye motion) stage of sleep.
-That doesn’t mean you have to totally ditch the hot sauce and spicy grub, though.
-Just cut yourself off six hours before you turn in for the night—and be sure to stick to one the Eat This!-approved bottles from our special report, 18 Best and Worst Hot Sauces—Ranked!
+The reason: Spicy foods alter the body's temperature, which according to the study, alters dream formations during the REM (rapid eye motion) stage of sleep.
+That doesn't mean you have to totally ditch the hot sauce and spicy grub, though.
+Just cut yourself off six hours before you turn in for the night—and be sure to stick to one the Eat This!-approved bottles from our special report, hot sauces—ranked by nutrition!

 The only thing scarier than a killer hangover?
 The dreams you have the night after you've had a few.
 Not only can consuming alcohol before bed makes it more difficult to fall into a deep sleep, participants in the study reported nightmares and stressful dreams after knocking back a few.